Vaccinations & Prevention

 How Often Should My Pet Go for a Wellness Check?

 The recommendation for wellness checks can vary based on your pet’s age.
-In general, adult cats and dogs should schedule a wellness check each year.
+In general, adult cats and dogs need schedule a wellness check each year.
 For geriatric pets, we recommend doing wellness checks twice a year.
-During these visits, the vet may perform blood or urine tests to check on the pet’s organ health.
+During these visits, the vet may perform blood or urine tests to check on your pet’s organ health.

 Keep Your Pet in Peak Health